 However, no matter how much value you place on growing your talent from within, there will be a point where you outgrow your talent pool or where your company requires new insights and experience that can´t be obtained from current staff.
-And that´s where you should include external hiring into your staffing strategy.
+And that’s where you should integrate external hiring into your staffing strategy.

-Here is why every company should consider hiring externals to get some new energy and fresh perspective to their business:
+Here is why every company should consider hiring external job candidates to bring some new energy and fresh perspectives to their business:

 - External hires don´t just bring in new ideas and different ways of thinking, they also stimulate current staff to think differently.

-- Hiring trained specialists in specific areas will give you instant access to know-how and expertise that might not be available within your company
+- Hiring trained specialists in specific areas will give you instant access to know-how and expertise that might not be available in many areas of your operations.

-- Employees coming from outside don´t know internal politics and are not bound by already established office politics.
-This will allow them to implement new ideas or new ways of working without taking into account possible political battles from the past.
+- Employees coming from outside don´t know about your company’s internal politics and are not bound to them.
+This will allow these employees to implement new ideas or new ways of working without taking into account possible political battles from the past.

 - Employees coming from outside can provide “instant input” to new projects or business lines that you´re launching for which in-house knowledge might be limited.